 For those more interested in hauling their family around or camping, the Sambar is the ultimate family vehicle.
 With seating for five, full-time four-wheel drive, and a 660cc supercharged engine, what more could any family want?

 The second generation saw a few minor changes along with a truck version being released.
-Most notable changes were: a slight increase in hp to 20, a raised roof for extra headroom, and a padded dash for safety.
-Also, the motor was accessible from outside, which made it easier to work on.
+The most notable changes were: a slight increase in hp to 20, a raised roof for extra headroom, and a padded dash for safety.
+Also, the motor was accessible from the outside, which made it easier to work on.

 The third generation saw several improvements, most notably a bigger engine and optional 4wd starting in 1980.
 Early models had the same 356cc engine albeit now water-cooled.
 Starting in 1977, a 544cc 2cyl engine, which put out 28hp became standard.
 Other features included sliding doors and an optional sunroof in 1979.

 The fourth-generation received some suspension and brake upgrades.
 Bigger drums were standard along with optional front wheel disk brakes.
 The engine remained relatively unchanged and by the late 80s, full-time 4wd was available.